Intraocular Lens (IOL)

 TORIC Monofocal IOL

-As with monofocal IOLs, toric monofocal IOLs correct eyes at distance or close range.
+As with monofocal IOLs, toric monofocal IOLs correct eyes at a distance or close range.
 Unfortunately, in the past, astigmatic patients could not have their vision corrected during cataract surgery and would require additional surgeries.
 These additional procedures, such as refractive surgery or LASIK, would correct their vision.
 However, toric IOLs are now available and offer astigmatic patients the option to correct their astigmatism during cataract surgery and provide complete vision correction.
 Dr. Sondheimer offers Alcon toric intraocular lenses.

 In the past, monofocal intraocular lenses were the only option patients had.
 Now, patients can have multifocal IOLs placed at the conclusion of cataract surgery to correct vision at near, intermediate and far distances.
 As a result, multifocal lenses can completely eliminate the need for glasses or contact lenses for most patients.
 Multifocal intraocular lenses appeal to patients that prefer not to wear glasses or contact lenses.
 Dr. Sondheimer offers the following multifocal intraocular lenses: